erights/quasiParserGenerator/README.md

 Ambiguous grammars are neither detected nor parsed correctly.
 Instead, the alternatives are tried in order (like a PEG), but an earlier successful match will not be backtracked because of later failures.
 In this toy, "|" is a prioritized committed choice.
 That's why, for example, the bare ```prim``` rule comes last above among the choices for ```term```.

+Errors within the input to ```bnf``` are hard to debug.

+Errors within the input to the generated tag (e.g., ```arith```) are hard to debug.

+One issue with reporting good errors is unfixable, except by improving the template string mechanism is a future EcmaScript standard: The template string itself doesn't yet carry any source position information.
+If it did (e.g., ```template.sourceMap```), then template string tags could report errors in their input in terms of original source position.
+This would necessarily also expose code to its own source position, which is probably good.